How to make movie trailer voice changer filter in Audacity

 In this article we’re going to show you a few ways that you can achieve that classic cinema trailer sound, let’s start by seeing how you can achieve it for free in Audacity.

-Audacity is a much loved piece of freeware which gives you a lot of power to manipulate audio however you like.
-It’s a free DAW which comes with a bunch of in-built effects which allow you to create that movie trailer voice with ease.
-Let’s look at one way of achieving that cinematic sound.
+Audacity is a much-loved piece of freeware which gives you a lot of power to manipulate audio however you like.
+It’s a free DAW that comes with a bunch of in-built effects which allow you to create that movie trailer voice with ease.
+Let’s look at one way of achieving that cinematic sound, and movie trailer voice.

 Step 1: Load voice audio into Audacity

 The first thing to do is to either record your voice into audacity, or load a prerecorded voice recording onto a track.

 Step 2: Use pitch shifter to make the voice deeper